reparke/Fritzing_Collection/README.md

 - Unzip the file (take note of the folder location)
 - Open Fritzing
 - On Parts panel on the right side of the screen, click the small dropdown menu and choose Import...
-- Navigate to the folder with the file you downloaded and open `ITP 348`.fzpz
+- Navigate to the folder with the file you downloaded and open `ITP_348_Parts`.fzpz
 - If you want to save the mesh library for future use, click the small dropdown menu on the Parts panel again and chose Save Bin